Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 1032 of Meeus index or 1985 from Brown series.

 The length of the current synodic month is 1 hour and 33 minutes longer than the mean synodic month length.
 It is 5 hours and 30 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at perigee at 06:42.
-It is 15 days after previous apogee on 12 June 2083 at 22:19 in ♉ Taurus.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 11 days, until point of next apogee on 10 July 2083 at 10:51 in ♉ Taurus.
+Moon is at perigee at 06:42 about 15 days since last apogee on 12 June 2083 at 22:19 in ♉ Taurus the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 11 days until point of next apogee on 10 July 2083 at 10:51 in ♉ Taurus.

 This perigee Moon is 360 069 km (223 737 mi) away from Earth.
 It is 2 439 km closer than the mean perigee distance, but it is still 10 287 km further than the closest perigee of 21st century.

-9 days after descending node on 19 June 2083 at 01:15 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 1 July 2083 at 19:10 in ♒ Aquarius.
+9 days after descending node on 19 June 2083 at 01:15 in ♌ Leo the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 1 July 2083 at 19:10 in ♒ Aquarius.

 At 15:42 the Moon is meeting its standstill point to reach South declination of ∠-26.916°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠26.931° at the point of next standstill in ♊ Gemini on 12 July 2083 at 11:43.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠26.931° at the point of next northern standstill in ♊ Gemini on 12 July 2083 at 11:43.

 In 1 day on 29 June 2083 at 16:51 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.